datarza/DataViewExtenders/README.md

 - Panel with the grouping function
 - TableLayoutPanel provides highlighted header
 - Tuned and auto generating fields by DataType and preferences
-- Auto determination of types with nullable
+- Auto determination types with nullable
 ...and much more

 Please, read [FlowLayoutPanel Wiki](../../wiki/FlowLayoutPanel) and [TableLayoutPanel Wiki](../../wiki/TableLayoutPanel) for detail information.